 Let’s break down these costs in simpler terms:

-2. Average Click-Through Rate (CTR): Bing Ads typically see an average click-through rate of around 2.83%.
+2. Average Click-Through Rate (CTR): Microsoft Ads typically sees an average click-through rate of around 2.83%.
 This rate is higher than what’s often seen on Google Ads, suggesting that users on Bing are more likely to click on the ads they see.

-• Pro Tip: If you want to read more about how Bing ads fare against Google ads, you can read this blog on Bing ads vs. Google ads
+• Pro Tip: If you want to read more about how Microsoft ads fare against Google ads, you can read this blog on Microsoft ads vs. Google ads

-4. Average Conversion Rate (CVR): Bing Ads generally have an average conversion rate of about 2.94%.
+4. Average Conversion Rate (CVR): Microsoft Ads generally have an average conversion rate of about 2.94%.
 Certain industries, such as employment, finance, and real estate, may experience even higher conversion rates.

 Note: It’s important to remember that these figures can fluctuate depending on several factors, like the type of industry, the level of competition, and specific targeting settings in your campaigns.